 }

 The interesting choice is the failure-mode default.
 Falling back to "grounding" on rows with no human criteria isn't a perfect signal — it tells the judge to apply the generic anti-hallucination criteria, not a case-specific expectation.
 That's strictly weaker than a well-written expected_behavior.
-But it's strictly better than —.
-A row that gets graded against weak criteria still surfaces regressions when the agent starts hallucinating; a row that's silently skipped doesn't surface anything.
+But it's strictly better than .
+A row graded against weak criteria still surfaces regressions when the agent starts hallucinating; a row that's silently skipped doesn't surface anything.

 What this changes in the team workflow

-outputs.notesexactly like you've been doing.
-Then copy the same string intometadata.expected_behavior.
-If you only have time to do one thing, fill inmetadata.failure_modewith"grounding"or"tool-selection"— that's enough to keep the row scored.
+When you add a new example, write the human note in outputs.notes exactly like you've been doing.
+Then copy the same string into metadata.expected_behavior.
+If you only have time to do one thing, fill in metadata.failure_mode with "grounding" or "tool-selection" — that's enough to keep the row scored.

 This is deliberately not a rule that says "always write structured criteria", because that rule is what other teams I've talked to imposed and then quietly stopped enforcing six weeks later.
 Nobody writes structured criteria when they're triaging a failing case at 6pm on a Friday — they write a sentence in the place the box accepts a sentence.
 The pragmatic version asks for the sentence first, the metadata second, and the failure-mode tag last.
-The first two are duplicates of each other, the third is a cheap escape hatch.
+The first two are duplicates of each other; the third is a cheap escape hatch.

 What I still don't have a clean answer for